 Your first Physiotherapy visit

 Ideally, you should wear loose-fitting clothing to ensure the registered physiotherapist has proper access to the injured area in question.
 If at any point you have questions please feel free to ask our registered health professionals.
-Our patient-centred model of care really does revolve around you.
+Our patient-centered model of care really does revolve around you.
 Remember the more informed you are about the assessment and treatment plan, the more effective and efficient your recovery will be.